• Master Suite Additions

 • Upscale Bath Remodels

 10. HOME ADDITIONS

 13. MISTAKES TO AVOID

 The driving force behind a home remodel is based on a number of factors, amongst which are improving the quality of your life, enhanced home functionality, gaining additional space for a growing family or accommodating needs for multi-generational living.
 Independent of the reason, remodeling a home represents a significant investment.
-The Buckingham Group has over thirty-nine years in the design and remodeling of homes within the Tulsa market.
+The Buckingham Group has over forty years in the design and remodeling of homes within the Tulsa market.
 The Zillow price of the homes we have worked in range from $250,000 to several million dollars.